Department of Computing, Imperial College London

-The Department of Computing (DoC) is the computer science department at Imperial College London.
+The Department of Computing is an academic department of the Faculty of Engineering at Imperial College London in England, United Kingdom.

 The department has around 50 academic staff and 1000 students, with around 600 studying undergraduate courses, 200 PhD students, and 200 MSc students.
 The department is predominantly based in the Huxley Building, 180 Queen's Gate, which it shares with the Maths department, however also has space in the William Penney Laboratory and in the Aeronautics and Chemical Engineering Extension.
-The department ranks 7th in the Times Higher Education 2020 subject world rankings.
+The department ranks 9th in the Times Higher Education 2026 subject world rankings.

 History

 The origins of the department start with the formation of the Computer Unit in 1964, led by Stanley Gill, out of the Department of Electrical Engineering.
 However, earlier work had also been done by the Department of Mathematics, which had built the Imperial College Computing Engine, an early digital relay computer.
 In 1966, the postgraduate Centre for Computing and Automation came into being and consumed the pre-existing Computer Unit, with John Westcott migrating his Control Group from the Electrical Engineering department and joining Stanley Gill as joint head.
 In 1970, Gill left for industry, the department was renamed to The Department of Computing and Control, and Westcott became the head.

 In 1972, Manny Lehman joined the department and with Westcott, developed the first undergraduate course (BSc).
 Before Lehman joined, there was some progress towards the design of an undergraduate course; however, Lehman found this to be too mathematical and also Westcott didn't wish to compete with the hardware focus of Manchester University.
 Therefore, it was decided to focus the course on the creation of software and related methodologies.
 The first intake for the course was in 1973, and the first graduates in 1976.
 On the research front, the department held a logic programming workshop, which "evolved into the ICLP" (International Conference on Logic Programming).